Date:

 Development:

 It is important for Albertans to have access to healthcare close to home.
-A variety of healthcare providers, including Physician Assistants, have the scope of practice and training to provide comprehensive, life long primary care.
+A variety of healthcare providers, including Physician Assistants, have the scope of practice and training to contribute to the provision of comprehensive primary care.

 Given the partial fulfillment of this resolutions asks, the RMA assigns this resolution a status of Accepted in Part.
 RMA will continue to advocate for the increased presence of Physician Assistants in rural comprehensive practice and will monitor the new program.